geerlingguy/ansible-role-ntp/README.md

 Set to true to allow this role to manage the NTP configuration file (`/etc/ntp.conf`).

+    ntp_cron_daemon: "{{ ntp_default_os_cron }}"

+It is recommended to restart crond after changing the timezone.
+By default, cron service name is auto-detected but you can force it or set to empty to disable this behaviour

     ntp_area: ''

 Set the [NTP Pool Area](http://support.ntp.org/bin/view/Servers/NTPPoolServers) to use.
 Defaults to none, which uses the worldwide pool.